ConOLeary/Predicting_Bike_Distribution/README.md

 # Predicting_bike_distribution

+06 / 08 / 2021

+* Well on the way to fixing fullness_xago once and for all.
+However, every data_day has a row of 0s at their end, which I will solve at the root earlier, rather then compensating for it when generating features

 05 / 08 / 2021

 * Have bike fullness changes for a range of times available now from the FEATURE DATA PREPERATION cell, so going to play around with different combinations of them as features for both approaches